-76 And you, child, will be called prophet of the Most High,
+76 And you, child, will be called prophet of the Most High, for you will go before the Lord to make ready his way,

-77 to give his people the knowledge of salvation

-through the forgiveness of their sins,
+77 to give his people the knowledge of salvation through the forgiveness of their sins,

-78 through the tender mercy of our God.

-whereby the dawn will break on us from heaven,

-79 to give light to those who live in darkness and the shadow of death, and guide our feet into the way of peace."

-80 The child grew and became strong in spirit, and he lived in the wilds until the time came for his appearance before Israel.
+- 78 through the tender mercy of our God, - whereby the dawn will break on us from heaven, - 79 to give light to those who live in darkness and the shadow of death, and guide our feet into the way of peace.' - 80 The child grew and became strong in spirit, and he lived in the wilds until the time came for his appearance before Israel.